Rituals of Mine: Rituals of Mine

 In July 2016, Sister Crayon announced that they were changing their name to Rituals of Mine.
 Devoted was re-released as their major-label debut with new production and mixes.
 Wes Jones was a producer on the album with mastering by Tom Coyne.
 Lopez commented that "... sonically I just feel it's pretty next level compared to the initial release."

 In October 2016, they had completed a tour with the Deftones and had the launch party for the new version of Devoted on Warner Brother's.

 Their EP Sleeper Hold was released on October 4, 2019, via Carpark Records.

 In 2020, Hype Nostalgia was released as a solo project by Lopez, with production assistance from Wes Jones and Dev the Goon.
 It was published by Carpark Records.
 The last song written for the album, Free Throw, is a collaboration with Kris (Kristina Esfandiari).
 It was inspired by bad experiences they've had with the music industry.
 The a Hype Nostalgia (Remixes) released on Carpark Records in 2021.

-In 2025, Rituals of Mine enlisted jazz/hip-hop fusion band LabRats as the backing band with new music slated for 2026.
+In 2025, Rituals of Mine enlisted hip-hop/jazz trio LabRats as the backing band with new music slated for 2026.